 From the obnoxious person at a social gathering, to meeting a narcissist while dating, to the manipulative ex who leaves you with lifetime scars, the term ‘narcissist’ is an umbrella term which can leave you asking: How can you spot a narcissist before it’s too late?

 As many targets of narcissistic abuse can attest, this question often leads down a rabbit hole which challenges everything you thought you knew about people.
-Yet learning to spot a narcissist early is a crucial skill in avoiding narcissistic abuse.
+Yet learning to recognise a narcissist early is a crucial skill in avoiding narcissistic abuse.

-Spot A Narcissist By The Things They Say
+1. Watch The Things They Say

 What the narcissist says can reveal their agenda, even when it seems like what they are saying is mundane or even nice.